 Here’s an example of a class you might take when studying Hospitality and Restaurant Operations Management: An Escoffier Hospitality and Restaurant Operations Management degree includes an Entrepreneurship course that teaches students to identify business funding opportunities and recognize common pitfalls restaurants face.
 See more of the Hospitality and Restaurant Operations Management courses at Escoffier.

 Credentials in the culinary industry are just as important as they are in any other industry.
 Chefs must master the many technical skills of cooking, the professional skills of delivering service and working in a team environment, and the business skills that are required to keep a restaurant profitable.
-Chefs with certifications are not only more likely to have these skills than other chefs, but are more likely to earn higher salaries.
+Chefs with certifications could be giving themselves a leg up over their peers who do not do any kind of training, especially for more-desirable jobs.

 Opportunities for career advancement are typically higher for certified chefs because they demonstrate motivation and qualification.
 If given the choice between certified and uncertified chefs, many managers would choose the certified candidate without hesitation.

 The culinary industry is always changing, and the value of continued education cannot be understated.
 When a chef continues investing time and resources into developing their career, this shows that they are passionate about what they do and willing to go the extra mile to be the best.

 Michael Allen, an Escoffier Online Culinary Arts graduate, said that going back to school or taking additional classes is also a way to ensure that your culinary certifications are up to date: “I chose to attend Escoffier at this stage in my career as a way to keep me relevant in the industry and up-to-date with certification.
 I go to any length to be the best in my career that I may be.”

 American Culinary Federation Certification: What It Means and How to Get It